Job Ndugai

-Mr. Job Yustino Ndugai (born 21 January 1963) is a Tanzanian politician and served as the Speaker of the National Assembly of Tanzania since November 2015 until his resignation on January 6.
-Previously he was Deputy Speaker from 2010 to 2015.
+Job Yustino Ndugai (21 January 1963 – 6 August 2025) was a Tanzanian politician who served as the Speaker of the National Assembly of Tanzania from November 2015 until his resignation on 6 January 2022.
+Previously he was Deputy Speaker from 2010 to 2015 before he became Speaker under Magufuli government.

 Early life and education

-He was educated at Matare Primary School, Kibaha Secondary School and Old Moshi High School, udsm.
+Ndugai was educated at Matare Primary School, Kibaha Secondary School and Old Moshi High School, udsm.

 Political career

-He has served as the member of parliament for the Kongwa constituency since 2000.
+Ndugai served as the member of parliament for the Kongwa constituency since 2000.
 Ndugai was named as the most active MP in the 9th Tanzanian Parliament.

-Ndugai was Deputy Speaker of the National Assembly from 2010 to 2015.
+He was Deputy Speaker of the National Assembly from 2010 to 2015.
 He was elected as Speaker of the National Assembly on 17 November 2015.
 Ndugai was also elected as Speaker for a second term in November 2020.
-Ndugai resigned on January 6.
+Ndugai resigned on 6 January 2022.

+Death

+Ndugai died on 6 August 2025, at the age of 62.